aws-solutions-library-samples/guidance-for-developing-infrastructure-as-code-templates-from-architecture-diagrams-on-aws/README.md

 1. Are there any limitations and known issues in the current IaC templates generated?

 For Architecture involving multiple accounts, the application will not produce multiple staging files(app.py/app.ts).
 These have be written-refactored accordingly.
 There maybe slight imprecision in the relative imports of the module level stacks  in the staging file.
 These should be quick and easy to identify and correct.

+## Notices
+Customers are responsible for making their own independent assessment of the information in this Guidance.
+This Guidance: (a) is for informational purposes only, (b) represents AWS current product offerings and practices, which are subject to change without notice, and (c) does not create any commitments or assurances from AWS and its affiliates, suppliers or licensors.
+AWS products or services are provided “as is” without warranties, representations, or conditions of any kind, whether express or implied.
+AWS responsibilities and liabilities to its customers are controlled by AWS agreements, and this Guidance is not part of, nor does it modify, any agreement between AWS and its customers.

+Online LLM icon- AI icon  by Merlin D, from The Noun Project CC BY 3.0 Search Index Icon - Search icon by Wilson Joseph, from The Noun Project CC BY 3.0

+## Improvements Coming Soon
+Front End security improvements
+Improved multi user session handling

 ## Authors
 Srikrishna Chaitanya Konduru, Benjamin Pawlowski, Srikanth Potu, Bertram Varga